Easy Virtue (2008 film)

 Easy Virtue is a 2008 romantic comedy film based on Noël Coward's play of the same name.
-The play was previously made into the silent movie Easy Virtue (1928) by Alfred Hitchcock.
-This adaptation is directed by Stephan Elliott, written by Elliott and Sheridan Jobbins, and stars Jessica Biel, Ben Barnes, Colin Firth and Kristin Scott Thomas.
+The play was previously adapted as the silent movie Easy Virtue (1928) by Alfred Hitchcock.
+The current adaptation is directed by Stephan Elliott, and is written by Elliott and Sheridan Jobbins.
+It stars Jessica Biel, Ben Barnes, Colin Firth and Kristin Scott Thomas.
 The score contains many Coward and jazz-age songs, some of which are sung or partially sung by the cast.

 Easy Virtue is a social comedy in which a glamorous American widow, Larita, meets and impetuously marries a young Englishman, John Whittaker, at the Monaco Grand Prix.
 When they return to England, his mother takes an immediate and strong dislike to her daughter-in-law, while his father finds a kindred spirit.
 Family tensions escalate.

 The film was screened at the Toronto International Film Festival and London Film Festival prior to its 7 November release by Pathé in the UK.
 Subsequently, the film was also screened at the Rio International Film Festival, Middle East International Film Festival in Abu Dhabi, and the Rome Film Festival.
 It closed the Adelaide Film Festival prior to the Australian theatrical release on 12 March 2009.

 Plot

 Set in the early 1930s, Larita meets John Whittaker in Monaco.
-They marry and he takes his bride to the family mansion near Flintham in rural Nottinghamshire to meet his mother, Veronica Whittaker and father, Major Jim Whittaker and his two sisters, Hilda and Marion.
+They marry and he takes his bride to the family mansion near Flintham in rural Nottinghamshire to meet his parents, Veronica and Major Jim Whittaker, and his two sisters, Hilda and Marion.
 Veronica, already predisposed to dislike her new daughter-in-law, is further disappointed to find that Larita is American and, like Jim, speaks fluent French.
 Larita also meets John's former girlfriend and neighbour Sarah Hurst, who is gracious about the marriage.

-Larita makes some inadvertent gaffes, accidentally killing the family chihuahua and giving some joking advice to Hilda that unfortunately results in embarrassment to, and enmity from, the sisters.
+Larita makes some inadvertent gaffes, accidentally killing the family chihuahua and giving some joking advice to Hilda that results in embarrassment to, and enmity from, the sisters.
 Sarah comes to the Whittakers' parties, and to play tennis, accompanied by her brother Philip, on whom Hilda has a crush.
 Philip, however, is infatuated with Larita, which further angers Hilda.

 Larita reveals she has been previously married and remains calm in the face of her mother-in-law's disdain.
 To Larita's disappointment, John is not eager to leave the estate so that they can find a home of their own.
 Larita is bored and miserable in the countryside and hates blood sports like hunting, and any of the entertainment that country English people seem to enjoy.
 She reads Lady Chatterley's Lover, shocking the female relatives, and she will not play tennis.
 She dislikes Veronica's stuffy decor, her constant entertaining of her friends, and the overcooked food.
-She tries to get along with Veronica who refuses to accept her and resents her attempts to bring American traditions into the home.
+She tries to get along with Veronica, who refuses to accept her and resents her attempts to bring American traditions into the home.